uTigas/TQS_FinalProject/README.md

 ## Organization

-- 'frontend' folder - contains the frontend for both user and staff portal
+- `frontend` folder - contains the frontend for both user and staff portal
-- 'backend' folder - contains the backend for all other components
+- `backend` folder - contains the backend for all other components
-- 'signage' folder - contains the digital signage app.
+- `signage` folder - contains the digital signage app.
-- 'report' folder - contains documentation and report work for this project.
+- `report` folder - contains documentation and report work for this project.

 ## Students